ember-learn/addon-contributors-workshop/teaching-materials/octane-ready.md

 - Run the Native Classes codemod, and write components and other files using Native Class JavaScript syntax
 - Use `this.` in your templates, to get rid of linting warnings about "no-implicit-this."
 - Run Angle Brackets codemods.
 If the addon still supports version 3.3 or earlier, install the polyfill.

+## What is a polyfill?

+A polyfill is a general term for some code that allows you to use a feature found in a later version of a library than the version you are using.
+Polyfills exist all over the web.
+For example, let's say a web developer wants to use a feature supported by Firefox, but it isn't yet available in Safari.
+If there's a polyfill, the developer can install it in their app, and both Firefox and Safari users have a good experience.

+So why are polyfills important in Ember?
+One of the highlights of the Ember addon ecosystem is that many addons are backwards compatible!
+Many addons work fine even if the addon is on a higher version of Ember than the app that is using it.
+An addon may be using features that aren't available in an earlier version of Ember, but yet it is still backwards-compatible thanks to polyfills.

+There are many free, open source polyfills, but it is up to the addon contributors to install them, based on the versions of Ember apps that they aim to support.

+One way to tell that your addon needs a polyfill is by using the `ember-try` feature of addon testing suites. `ember-try` will run your addon tests in other versions of Ember.
+If a particular scenario (i.e. version) fails, that is your clue that you may need to install a polyfill.

+Some common polyfills include:

+TODO